Jeffufah/JayGames_Spring_MVC/README.md

 to server seems nice.)

 I can put in client code in the game to store the ip address and port behind the scenes so that the typical player does not need to see this information and provide some privacy for the host.

+TODO:
+- Thoroughly comment RMI Messenger now that it works using solely the application.
+- Also error handling like disconnects and reconnects.
+- Integrate Instant messenger into Plot Four.
+- Add in lobby browser to game client.
-TODO: Get OpenSSL integrated with Java RMI socket factory for more secure network.
+- Get OpenSSL integrated with Java RMI socket factory for more secure network.
+- Put the forum together.
+Considering MongoDB because Yumei says it works better than MySQL.
+- Back to fleshing out website learning Angular.js, more HTML, and CSS.
+- Make more games to download and play.